Kotlin/kotlinx.serialization/docs/json.md

 ### Content-based polymorphic deserialization

-Typically, [polymorphic serialization](polymorphism.md) requires a dedicated `"type"` key (also known as class discriminator) in the incoming JSON object to determine the actual serializer which should be used to deserialize Kotlin class.
+Typically, [polymorphic serialization](polymorphism.md) requires a dedicated `"type"` key (also known as _class discriminator_) in the incoming JSON object to determine the actual serializer which should be used to deserialize Kotlin class.

-However, sometimes type property may not be present in the input, and it is expected to guess the actual type by the shape of JSON, for example by the presence of a specific key.
+However, sometimes the `type` property may not be present in the input.
+In this case, you need to guess the actual type by the shape of JSON, for example by the presence of a specific key.

 [JsonContentPolymorphicSerializer] provides a skeleton implementation for such a strategy.
-To use it, we override its `selectDeserializer` method.
+To use it, override its `selectDeserializer` method.
-Let us start with the following class hierarchy.
+Let's start with the following class hierarchy.

-> Note, that is does not have to be `sealed` as recommended in the [Sealed classes](polymorphism.md#sealed-classes) section,
+> Note that is does not have to be `sealed` as recommended in the [Sealed classes](polymorphism.md#sealed-classes) section,
 > because we are not going to take advantage of the plugin-generated code that automatically selects the
 > appropriate subclass, but are going to implement this code manually.